E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 ####  6.2.3. <a name='UsingLayersHelpsAddressProblems'></a>Using Layers Helps Address Problems
 - Changes rippling through system due to coupling
 - Intertwining of application logic and UI, reducing reuse and restricting distribution options
-- Intertwining of ::general tech. services or business logic:: with application specific logic, reducing reuse, restricting distribution, and complicating replacement
+- Intertwining of general tech. services or business logic with application specific logic, reducing reuse, restricting distribution, and complicating replacement
-- ::High coupling:: across areas of concern, impacting division of development work
+- High coupling across areas of concern, impacting division of development work

 ##  7. <a name='ModellingandDesignintheSoftwareprocess'></a>Modelling and Design in the Software process
 UP - Unified Process